-UD Partnership for Public Education
+University of Delaware Partnership for Public Education

-In November 2015, the University of Delaware announced the UD Partnership for Public Education.
-It is the University's commitment to actively support the improvement of K-12 public education, especially for low-income students, English language learners, and other students at risk by building on existing collaborations between UD faculty, professionals and students, and the educators in Delaware education - from early childhood through career and college readiness.
+In November 2015, the University of Delaware (UD) announced the Partnership for Public Education.
+It is the University's commitment to actively support the improvement of K-12 public education, especially for low-income students, English language learners, and other students at risk by building on existing collaborations among UD faculty, professionals, and students, and the educators in Delaware-from early childhood through career and college readiness.
 The initial focus of the UD Partnership for Public Education will be a partnership with schools impacted by redistricting in City of Wilmington and New Castle County.
-The programs developed through the UD Partnership will be coordinated with the work of the Commission and members of the Commission and its support staff from the university will play leadership roles in the UD Partnership.
+The programs developed through the UD Partnership will be coordinated with the work of the Commission.
+Members of the Commission and its support staff from the University will hold leadership roles in the partnership.

-The UD Partnership for Public Education will mobilize programs in four key areas that draw upon the university's strengths: research and evaluation, professional development, school improvement strategies and models, and engagement and advocacy.
+The UD Partnership for Public Education will mobilize programs in four key areas that draw upon the University's strengths: research and evaluation, professional development, school improvement strategies and models, and engagement and advocacy.
 Research and evaluation capacity at the University can support partner decision-making about programs and policies designed to improve outcomes for students at risk of school failure.
 These include the design of research-based programs and interventions, continuous improvement and implementation research, and impact analysis.
-Professional development can include field-based and service-learning opportunities (e.g. internships, clinical placements) for students in all disciplines, development of UD-based as well as sitebased professional development opportunities for educators and staff in partnership schools.
-The UD Partnership for Public Education also will identify strategies and models for school improvement based on national best practices that may be adapted through collaborative efforts of UD and Local Education Agencies to strengthen the access and quality of Delaware public education.
+Professional development can include field-based and service-learning opportunities (e.g., internships, clinical placements) for students in all disciplines, development of University-based as well as site-based professional development opportunities for educators, and staff in partnership schools.
+The UD Partnership for Public Education also will identify strategies and models for school improvement based on national best practices that may be adapted through collaborative efforts of the University and local education agencies to strengthen the access and quality of Delaware public education.
 The UD Partnership for Public Education can also support greater engagement and advocacy among families, communities, policymakers, and other stakeholder through holding forum(s) for open dialogue and serving on statewide committees and task forces.